Skate video: Content and style

 Although skate videos vary in aesthetic style and content, there are several common denominators.
 They are usually anything from half an hour to an hour long, feature skateboarders performing tricks in urban environments, and are edited to include song-length segments.
 Ultimately, producers try to promote their idea of skate style, achieved by montage and editing.

+One of the most common camera used to shoot skate videos in the late 90s and early 2000s was the Sony DCR-VX1000 which is still used today by some filmmakers.
 Often the videos are shot using a fisheye lens.
 Skate videos are also notable for featuring music soundtracks of punk rock, alternative rock, or hip-hop music.